Fat Juicy & Wet: Commercial performance

-"Fat Juicy & Wet" debuted at its peak of number 17 on the US Billboard Hot 100, selling 5,200 copies in its first week, and spending seven weeks on the chart.
+"Fat Juicy & Wet" debuted at its peak of number 17 on the US Billboard Hot 100, spending seven weeks on the chart.
 The single also debuted at its peak of number four on the Billboard Hot R&B/Hip-Hop Songs chart, spending eleven weeks on the chart.
 The track peaked at number 30 on the Pop Airplay chart on March 8, 2025.
 The song spent a total of 13 weeks on Rhythmic chart, eventually peaking at number five on March 8, 2025.
 "Fat Juicy & Wet" debuts at its peak of number 27 on the Canadian Hot 100 chart, spending four weeks on the chart.

-On Nicaragua Anglo Airplay, "Fat Juicy & Wet" peaked at number one.
+"Fat Juicy & Wet" peaked at number one on Nicaragua Anglo Airplay.
 On the New Zealand Singles Chart, the song debuted at number 36 on January 31, 2025, and peaked at number 31 the following week.
-On the Billboard Japan Hot Overseas the song debuted at its peak of number three.
+On the Billboard Japan Hot Overseas, the song debuted at its peak of number three.
 In Australia, the song charted at number 55.
 In the United Kingdom, the single peaked at number 32 on the UK Singles Chart, spending five weeks on the chart.
 "Fat Juicy & Wet" peaked at number 22 on the Billboard Global 200.
-The single found some moderate success on Hip Hop and R&B charts, mainly in the US.
+The single found some moderate success on Hip Hop and R&B charts.